qgis/QGIS-Documentation/docs/user_manual/working_with_point_clouds/point_clouds.rst

 At the core, a virtual point cloud file is a simple JSON file with :file:`.vpc` extension, containing references to actual data files (e.g. :file:`.LAS`, :file:`.LAZ` or :file:`.COPC` files) and additional metadata extracted from the files.

+Alternatively, the :file:`.vpz` format stores the same content as a compressed (zipped) :file:`.vpc` file, resulting in a smaller file size.
+This is particularly useful when working with large surveys or accessing data remotely.

 Even though it is possible to write VPC files by hand, it is strongly recommended to create them using an automated tool, such as: